scubamuc/wiki-md/LXD-LXC.Docker_in_LXC.md

 https://bugs.launchpad.net/apparmor/+bug/2067900

-due to some Apprmor issues in 24.04, Docker may not start inside LXC as a workaround start the LXC container the file `/etc/apparmor.d/runc`
+due to some Apprmor issues in 24.04, Docker may not start inside LXC as a workaround start the LXC container and remove the file `/etc/apparmor.d/runc`

 ```
 sudo rm /etc/apparmor.d/runc